michaelphan35/pro-readme/readme.md

 -[Questions](#questions)<br/>

 ## Description
-Creates a professional readme
+creates a readme for a project.

 ## Installation
-Please install the required dependencies.
-Then run node in the project's main directory.
+Install the required dependcies.
+Run node in project's root folder.

 ## Usage
 undefined